-In summary: Finding a cofounder will bring lots of benefits to your business
+In summary: Finding a co-founder will bring lots of benefits to your startup business

-Looking for the right cofounder can be hard work.
-However, get it right, and you’re well on the way towards your business idea being successful.
+Looking for the right co-founder can be hard work.
+However, get it right, and you’re well on the way toward your business idea being successful.

 After several failed attempts to try and get into YCombinator, the accelerator program agreed to take him on if he could find a co-founder.
 Drew joined forces with Arash Ferdowsi, and the rest is history!